 Hungover Politics With A Romanian Cab Driver

 Scheduled a private car from Sozopol to Brasov, Romania.
-There were too many bus and train connections to make between the two and some of those connections only seemed to go once a day, so this seemed like the easiest option.
+There were too many bus and train connections to make between the two and some of those connections only seemed to go once a day.
+This seemed like the easiest option.
 It also made 14 hours of buses and trains an 8-hour drive with no stops.
 The convenience seemed worth the extra cash, and the cash was… not a lot at all.

 The Bulgarian countryside is quite scenic and pans back and forth between rolling grassland and woodsy mountains.
 An interesting dynamic, to say the least.
 I didn’t find the Romanian countryside to be nearly as attractive until we started getting into the Carpathians, which are incredibly striking.
 Also of note is the sort of old world/new world mix in Romania.
 You have women in traditional dress, horse drawn carriages, and farmers farming by hand right next to moving cars and farm machines.